 Eligibility for a legal claim typically requires more than just using the drug.
 Attorneys are currently reviewing cases for individuals who:

 For residents in the Commonwealth, navigating these complex pharmaceutical claims requires a thorough understanding of medical science and state liability laws.
 A Kentucky unsafe drugs and medical devices attorney from Gary C. Johnson, P.S.C. can evaluate a patient’s medical history and the specific timeline of their diagnosis to determine if a claim is viable.
-Those harmed by undisclosed medication risks should receive the advocacy necessary to hold global pharmaceutical corporations accountable for patient safety.
+All claims are governed by a statute of limitations, the time limit during which a claim may be asserted, so do not delay!
+Some limits are as short as one year.
+Those harmed by undisclosed medication risks deserve strong advocacy necessary to hold pharmaceutical companies accountable for patient safety.